neonlabsorg/neon-bridge-ui/README.md

 ### `npm run start`
 Metamask Chain Id: 245022926

-Runs the app in the development mode for devnet RPC network by default.\
+Runs the app in the development mode for **devnet** RPC network by default.
 Other start scripts runs the same, but for other networks.

 ### `npm run start-testnet`
 Metamask Chain Id: 245022940

+Runs the app in the development mode for **testnet** RPC network.

 ### `npm run start-mainnet`
 Metamask Chain Id: 245022934

+Runs the app in the development mode for **mainnet** RPC network.

 ### `npm run build`

-Builds the app for production to the `build` folder with the same network configuration
+Builds the app in the production mode for **devnet** RPC network

 ### `npm run build-testnet`

+Builds the app in the production mode for **testnet** RPC network

 ### `npm run build-mainnet`

+Builds the app in the production mode for **mainnet** RPC network